sm2hashmi/-intel-OpenVINO-Project-Showcase-Traffic-Engineering/README.md

 ### Vehicle Dimension Detection:

-We use Python with OpenCV video stream for automatic vehicle detection and vehicle counting and connecting it to Intel OpenVino Toolkit in order to optimize the model.
+We have used Python and OpenCV in video streaming for automatic vehicle detection and vehicle counting and connecting it to Intel OpenVino Toolkit in order to optimize the model.

 Mounted cameras will scan the area for all vehicle’s movement and it will take their dimensions in real time.
 The background of Images taken from video sequence are extracted.
 The extracted background is used in subsequent analysis to detect and classify moving vehicles as light vehicles, heavy vehicles and motorcycle.
 Then it will relay the information to the other adjacent sensors and help them predict the target’s next movement.
 Finally the information is then transferred to the nearest station for further processing.

 The system is implemented using OpenCV image development kits and experimental results are demonstrated from real-time video taken from single camera.
 This highway traffic counting process has been developed by background subtraction, image filtering, image binary and segmentation methods are used.
 This system is also capable of counting moving vehicles from pre-recorded videos.

 ## WORKING MECHANISM